Introduction

 - Maintain the Rust packaging policy

-We host packages on salsa:
+Team packages are hosted on salsa:

 - rustc and cargo are at rust-team/rust (cargo used to be its own packaging at rust-team/cargo, but has since been merged into the rustc package since 1.70.0+dfsg1-1)